someparty/someparty/source/articles/2021-11-10-circus-of-wolves.html.markdown

 ###[Chairs for Giants](https://chairs4giants.bandcamp.com): *Chairs for Giants*
 ==Preview and purchase at [Bandcamp](https://chairs4giants.bandcamp.com/album/chairs-for-giants-ep)==

 There's been no word from the gruff Saint John punk act [Right Shitty](https://rightshitty.bandcamp.com/) since the world went awry, but the band's core members recently resurfaced with a new project.
-[Chairs for Giants](https://chairs4giants.bandcamp.com) ventures into low-fi indie rock, and while the players dialled back the tempo - the guitar crunch remains.
+[Chairs for Giants](https://chairs4giants.bandcamp.com) ventures into lo-fi indie rock, and while the players dialled back the tempo - the guitar crunch remains.
 The new band recorded as a duo, with Peter Ellefsen on vocals and guitar and Levi Ellingwood tackling drums, bass, and guitar.
 You can hear Chairs for Giants' five-song self-titled EP at Bandcamp now.

 Right Shitty issued their debut LP *Bachelor Of Arts* in 2016, followed in 2017 by a split with the noise-duo [Deathsticks](https://buysomedeathsticks.bandcamp.com/).
 The group's sophomore LP, *Worry Circle*, arrived digitally in the fall of 2019.